-The page builder acts only on the "content" part of your page (or article).
+Page builders only work on the content part of your page (or post).
 In other words, on the part where you are allowed to write = the same part used by the WordPress editor.

-To better understand, I advise you to read this article dedicated to the basics of the theme, the page builder and WordPress.
+To better understand this, I advise you to read this article dedicated to the basics of the theme, the page builder and WordPress.

-The Page Builder Themes allow you to act on the parts of the site that are not accessible using a Page Builder.
+Theme Builders allow you to act on parts of the site that are not accessible using a Page Builder.

-For example, a builder theme will act on the header of your siteYou can also find the information on the footer and on special pages such as category archives, product archives, etc.
+For example, a theme builder will act on the header of your siteon the footer and on special pages such as category archives, product archives, etc.

-This is a very useful feature to get a completely customized site.
+This is a very useful feature to get a completely customised site.

 Read this article which explains how the Divi Theme Builder works.

 WooCommerce Builder is the term used for page builders acting on WooCommerce product sheets.
-Some Pages Builder don't allow to be used on products in the store.
+Some Page Builders do not allow to be used on products in the shop.

-Divi Builder or Elementor Pro allows you to build WooCommerce product sheets but that's not the case with Free Elementor.
+Divi Builder or Elementor Pro allow you to build WooCommerce product sheets but this is not the case with Elementor Free.

-The term "module" is used to describe the "small bricks" available to create the layout from the Divi Builder.
+The term "module" is used to describe the "little bricks" available to create the layout from the Divi Builder.

-For more information on modules available in the Divi Builder, go here.
+To find out more about modules available in the Divi Builder, go here.

-The term "widget" is used by WordPress to name small features that can be added to a sidebar (sidebar) or footer (footer) from the Appearance > Widgets tab.
+The term "widget" is used by WordPress to name small features that can be added to a sidebar or footer from the Appearance > Widgets tab.

-But the term "widget" is also used by Elementor to name the "small bricks" available in the builder.
+But the term "widget" is also used by Elementor to name the "little bricks" available in the builder.